IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 - `name`: String.
 Name of the graphic to create/retrieve
 - `layerObject`: Object.
 A layer from the TileRenderer's `layers` array (or one imported with `importLayers()`)
-- `graphicSettingsObject`: Object.
+- `graphicSettingsObject`: Optional Object.
 Stores your preferred settings for this graphic.
 It can have any of the properties below (any properties not included default to the values shown below)
 ```javascript
 graphicSettingsObject = {
   tilesPerFrame: 10, //How many tiles from this graphic will be rendered to the screen each animation frame